TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Collisions

-We have another problem that we need to track down.
-Collisions.
-A collision means two different values generating the exact same hash code, and since they have the same hash code they need to land in the same exact bucket.
+We have another problem that we need to deal with: collisions.
+A collision occurs when two different values generate the exact same hash code.
+Because they have the same hash code, they will land in the same bucket.

 Let's take an example: hashing the name `"Sara"` and the name `"raSa"` will generate the same hash code.
 That is because the letters in both names are the same, just arranged differently.
 Turn out, we can rework our `stringToNumber` function so that it can give us unique hash codes which depends on where the letter appear in the name using an algorithm.